Hxyou/MSCLIP/README.md

 ## Introduction
 ![MS-CLIP](/Figs/diagram1.png)

-we investigate a variety of Modality-Shared Contrastive Language-Image Pre-training (MS-CLIP) frameworks.
+We investigate a variety of Modality-Shared Contrastive Language-Image Pre-training (MS-CLIP) frameworks.
 More specifically, we question how many parameters of a transformer model can be shared across modalities during contrastive pre-training, and rigorously examine architectural design choices that position the proportion of parameters shared along a spectrum.
 In studied conditions, we observe that a mostly unified encoder for vision and language signals outperforms all other variations that separate more parameters.
 Additionally, we find that light-weight modality-specific parallel modules further improve performance.

 ![MS-CLIP-S](/Figs/diagram2.png)